petercripps/IBM-Watson-101-With-Node-RED/README.md

 - create a **"Hello World!"** application
 - build an application to **analyse the text from a webpage**
 - create a live, publicly available dashboard application that uses IBM Watson to **analyse the sentiment of a news or other internet article**
-- setup an AI-based **image recognition** dashboard application that can classify the objects in a given image
 - import earthquake data from a third party source, and use it to **automatically map recent seismic activity**
 - build an application to recognise languages and perform **translations**